citp/privacy-policy-historical/f/fa/fat/fatherly.com.md

-> *The following text is extracted and transformed from the fatherly.com privacy policy that was archived on 2017-09-10.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170910164024id_/https%3A//www.fatherly.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the fatherly.com privacy policy that was archived on 2018-06-30.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180630053648id_/https%3A//www.fatherly.com/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy | Fatherly

 ### Personal Information

 In order to supply you with Fatherly’s emails, we need your email address.
-Fatherly doesn’t collect any information except that expressly provided by you.

 ### Other Information